Jon Edwards (baseball): Texas Rangers

 Edwards signed a minor league contract with the Texas Rangers in 2012 and converted to a pitcher.
 Edwards was called up to the majors for the first time on August 15, 2014.

 San Diego Padres

-In August 2015, Edwards was traded from the Rangers to the San Diego Padres for Will Venable.
-On December 20, 2016, Edwards signed a minor league contract with the Padres.
-He was released on March 28, 2017.
+On August 20, 2015, Edwards was traded from the Rangers to the San Diego Padres in exchange for Will Venable.
+He made 11 appearances for San Diego, recording a 3.38 ERA with 16 strikeouts across 10 2/3 innings pitched.

+On June 2, 2016, Edwards underwent Tommy John surgery, ruling him out for the season.
+On December 20, Edwards re-signed with San Diego on a minor league contract.
+He was released prior to the start of the season on March 28, 2017.

 Cleveland Indians

 On March 22, 2018, Edwards signed a minor league contract with the Cleveland Indians.
 The Indians promoted Edwards to the major leagues on September 1.
 In 9 appearances, he recorded a 3.12 ERA with 10 strikeouts over 8 2/3 innings.

 Edwards pitched in 9 games for Cleveland in 2019, posting a 2–0 record and 2.25 ERA with 5 strikeouts across 8 innings pitched.
 On September 1, 2019, Edwards was designated for assignment.
 After clearing waivers, he was outrighted to the Triple-A Columbus Clippers on September 3.
 Edwards elected free agency following the season on November 4.